 Use this checklist when choosing:

-For deeper guidance on AI productivity tools, see our resources on AI-powered productivity and workflow automation.6
+For deeper guidance, see our resource on AI-powered workflow automation6.

 Getting Started With Your AI Assistant